How to Attract & Retain With Your Employee Total Rewards Program

 1. Recognition is a great way to tackle falling engagement

-Remember, engagement is not just about productivity.
+Remember, employee engagement is not just about productivity.
 It’s also a major factor in employee retention.
 Engaged employees are far more likely to stick around for the long term, which makes it easier for you to build a winning team.